eliweitzman/EnterpriseTechTool/README.md

 ## Optimal Environment

-The application is designed to run as a PowerShell Script, but as well is compiled into an executable, using the awesome module PS2EXE, made by MScholtes (https://github.com/MScholtes/PS2EXE).
+The application is designed to run as a PowerShell Script, but as well is compiled into an executable, using the awesome module [PS2EXE](https://github.com/MScholtes/PS2EXE), made by MScholtes, based on code by [Ingo Karstein](https://github.com/ikarstein/ps2exe).
 This is currently designed to run in an Enterprise environment, however it is tweakable to be run as a personal tool as well (although LAPS, policy updates, and a few other tools certainly aren't necessary).

 ## Customizing for your Deployment